-Beyond the obvious tragedy of the event, the invasion of Ukraine by Russia caused stock markets around the world to drop and created uncertainty & fear for many investors.
-This, along with the ripple effects of the pandemic has caused many investors to seek steadier returns that are not affected by current geopolitical tensions.
+The armed conflict between Hamas and Isreal and the continuing invasion of Ukraine by Russia continues to drive volatility in the stock markets around the world perpetuating uncertainty & fear for many investors.
+This, along with the widening ripple effects of the pandemic with talk of new strains and new vaccines is causing many investors to seek steadier returns that are not affected by current geopolitical tensions.

-Although these issues are very real and will affect 'traditional' portfolios and 'traditional' asset classes, we are pleased to confirm that the bonds' investment strategy is not connected to equities and stock markets.
+Although these issues are very real and are affecting 'traditional' portfolios and 'traditional' asset classes, we are pleased to confirm that the bonds' investment strategy is not connected to equities and/or stock markets.
 The bond generates its returns from the international foreign exchange markets.

-Maintaining a diversified strategy amongst many currency pairs means that the bond and its investments are not exposed to the events unfolding in Ukraine.
-Specifically the FX traders use neither the Ukrainian Hyrvnia nor the Russian Ruble within the portfolio.
+Maintaining a diversified strategy amongst diversified hard currency pairs means that the bond and its investments are not exposed to the events unfolding in Ukraine.
+Specifically the FX traders use neither the Ukrainian Hryvnia nor the Russian Ruble within the portfolio.

 Concerning wider FX risk, the bond also trades in currencies outside of the European continent.
 This counter balances any impact of short term geopolitical risk associated with European and Russian activities, on European related currency pairs.

-Equities, Gilts and Commodities have all been hugely affected by world events over the last few months.
-This is likely to continue as events unfold further, with the ongoing potential for greater volatility and uncertainty.
+Equities, Gilts and Commodities have all been hugely affected by world events over the last 24 months.
+This is likely to continue as events continue to unfold, with the ongoing potential for greater volatility and uncertainty.

 The bond however does not invest in those markets.